adamwestfall/ME_405_term_project/README.md

 Testing different Kp values adjusted the steady state error and speed of the system.
 A Kp value of 30 proved to be sufficient for our motor control.

-Through trial and error, we deduced that the encoder ticks to rotation of pitch and yaw axis was....

 <h1>Recommendations:</h1>

 This project requires knowledge of mechanical, electrical, and software design.